awsdocs/aws-cdk-guide/v2/hello_world.md

 ------

-## Step 3: List the stacks in the app<a name="hello_world_tutorial_list_stacks"></a>
+## Step 3: List the CDK stacks in your app<a name="hello_world_list"></a>

-Verify your app has been correctly created by listing the stacks in your app\.
-Run the following:
+At this point, you should have a CDK app containing a single CDK stack\.
+To verify, use the CDK CLI `cdk list` command to display your stacks\.
+The output should display a single stack named `HelloCdkStack`:

 ```
-$ cdk ls
+$ cdk list
+HelloCdkStack
 ```

-The output should display `HelloCdkStack`\.
 If you don't see this output, verify that you are in the correct working directory of your project and try again\.
-If you still don't see your stack, repeat [Step 1: Create the app](#hello_world_tutorial_create_app) and try again\.
+If you still don't see your stack, repeat [Step 1: Create your CDK project](#hello_world_create) and try again\.

-## Step 4: Add an Amazon S3 bucket<a name="hello_world_tutorial_add_bucket"></a>
+## Step 4: Define your Lambda function<a name="hello_world_function"></a>

-At this point, your CDK app contains a single stack\.
-Next, you will define an Amazon Simple Storage Service \(Amazon S3\) bucket resource within your stack\.
-To do this, you will import and use the `[Bucket](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html)` L2 construct from the AWS Construct Library\.

-Modify your CDK app by importing the `Bucket` construct and defining your Amazon S3 bucket resource\.
-The following is an example:
+In this step, you import the `[aws\_lambda](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda-readme.html)` module from the AWS Construct Library and use the `[Function](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda.Function.html)` L2 construct\.

+Modify your CDK stack file as follows:

 ------
 #### [ TypeScript ]

-In `lib/hello-cdk-stack.ts`:
+Located in `lib/hello-cdk-stack.ts`:

 ```
 import * as cdk from 'aws-cdk-lib';
-import { aws_s3 as s3 } from 'aws-cdk-lib';
+import { Construct } from 'constructs';
+// Import the Lambda module
+import * as lambda from 'aws-cdk-lib/aws-lambda';

 export class HelloCdkStack extends cdk.Stack {
-  constructor(scope: cdk.App, id: string, props?: cdk.StackProps) {
+  constructor(scope: Construct, id: string, props?: cdk.StackProps) {
     super(scope, id, props);

+    // Define the Lambda function resource
-    new s3.Bucket(this, 'MyFirstBucket', {
+    const myFunction = new lambda.Function(this, "HelloWorldFunction", {
-      versioned: true
+      runtime: lambda.Runtime.NODEJS_20_X, // Provide any supported Node.js runtime
+      handler: "index.handler",
+      code: lambda.Code.fromInline(`
+        exports.handler = async function(event) {
+          return {
+            statusCode: 200,
+            body: JSON.stringify('Hello World!'),
+          };
+        };
+      `),
     });
   }
 }